-Make Your Own Ambisonic soundfield type Microphone
+Make Your Own DIY Ambisonic Soundfield Type Microphone

 First off here we probably ought to say a little bit about trademarks and patents.

-When I say 'soundfield' I mean soundfield with a small s and when I say "Soundfield (tm)" I'm refering to the Soundfield (tm) company who produce the exceptionally high quality Soundfield (tm) microphone and control unit.
-All of the design data described in this article is freely available in published papers.I believe the tetrahedral array has a Michael Gerzon patent.
+When I say 'soundfield' I mean soundfield with a small s and when I say "Soundfield (tm)" I'm referring to the Soundfield (tm) company who produce the exceptionally high quality Soundfield (tm) microphone and control unit.
+All of the design data described in this article is freely available in published papers.
+I believe the tetrahedral array has a Michael Gerzon patent.
+We should probably also reference Alan Blumlein, who you might call, "The Grandfather of Ambisonic B-format," with his Mid-Side and Crossed-Cardioid recording techniques.
+Not to mention the orthogonal grooves on a stereo LP record, and 405 line British television.

 Introduction